 - How is the South Sudan conflict affecting children?

-- What is World Vision doing to help South Sudanese?
+- What is World Vision doing to help in South Sudan?

 Fast facts: What is happening in South Sudan?

-- Violent conflict in South Sudan that began in December 2013 has killed tens of thousands of people and driven nearly 4 million people from their homes.
+- Violent conflict in South Sudan that began in December 2013 has killed an estimated nearly 400,000 people and driven million people from their homes.

-- About 4 million people in South Sudan are displaced, including 2 million who left for neighboring countries; roughly 60 percent of them are children.
+- About 2.2 million people have fled to neighboring countries as refugees; roughly 60 percent of them are children.

-- World Vision is reaching more than 1 million people in South Sudan with food and nutrition, clean water and sanitation, household goods, education, and child protection.
+- World Vision is reaching about 1 million people in South Sudan with food and nutrition, clean water and sanitation, household goods, education, and child protection.

 How can I help the people of South Sudan?